wjfjfm/CMU-Database-System-Note/README.md

 **Variable Length Key**

-Approach #1: Printers (very costy)
+Approach #1: Printers (very costy, Use in a memory database in history)

 - Store the keys as pointers to the tuple's attribute

-Approach #2: Varaible Length Nodes (Use in a memory database in history)
+Approach #2: Varaible Length Nodes

 - The size of each node in the index can vary
 - Requires carefull memory management